tutmryan/vo-dev-api/docs/infrastructure/manual-steps.md

+# DEPRECATED - Warning

+This doc will be replaced by:

+- ./shared-infra-setup.md
+- auth setup

+Auth setup will become a separate doc.

+Unused scripts will be removed.
+The following are in use by ./shared-infra-setup.md:

+- ./scripts/create-deployment-service-principal.ps1
+- ./scripts/create-migrations-app-registration.ps1

 # Manual steps required for infrastructure provisioning

 Most of the provisioning is automated, but there are still some steps that need to be performed manually on a per-environment basis.